ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-3.md

 On the right side of the equals, we have our Moment.js code.
 When importing Moment.js, we get a function that takes a date and returns a Moment.js date object.
 The new Moment.js date has a lot of helper methods we can use to format and manipulate our date.
 The method that will give us the time from now is the “fromNow” method.
 This returns the date in a human friendly format like “18 minutes ago”

-With our new value on each tweet, let’s go back to our template and update our date to “time\_from\_now” instead of “created\_at”.
+With our new value on each tweet, let's go back to our template and update our date to “time\_from\_now” instead of “created\_at”.

 ```html
 <p>